SaradaPurnaSonty/Aksarapadiyam/research.md

 # Research

-This section contains the manuscript research documents for the **vEdaakSharapadeeyaM** project.
+This section contains the manuscript research documents for the **Akṣarapadīyam** project.

 ## Manuscripts